UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 Limitations on Mixed Materials

-• Cure time: Multi-hour or multi-day cure times require fixtures or jigs to hold dissimilar parts in position while the epoxy cures.
-This adds process complexity.
+• Cure time: Multi-hour or multi-day cure times require fixtures or jigs to hold dissimilar parts in position, adding process complexity.

-• Mixing risk: Improperly mixed epoxy fails to cure fully and cannot achieve rated bond strength.
-Mixed-material assemblies that require precise placement and handling during cure are vulnerable to disruption before full strength is achieved.
+• Mixing risk: Improperly mixed epoxy fails to cure fully and cannot achieve rated bond strength, and assemblies requiring precise placement during cure are vulnerable to disruption before full strength develops.

-• Differential stress buildup: Rigid epoxy in a high-CTE-mismatch joint can develop internal stresses during cure.
-This is particularly relevant for metal-to-glass or metal-to-ceramic bonds where thermal cycling is expected.
+• Differential stress buildup: Rigid epoxy in a high-CTE-mismatch joint can develop internal stresses during cure, particularly relevant for metal-to-glass or metal-to-ceramic bonds under thermal cycling — a stress mode also covered in our guide to bonding dissimilar materials.

 Substrate-Specific Guidance

-UV adhesive works for metal-to-plastic joints where one material is transparent and the bond area is accessible to UV light — common in electronics and sensor assemblies.
+• Metal to plastic: Epoxy is typically the stronger choice — metal’s high surface energy pairs well with epoxy chemistry, and a flexible or toughened grade accommodates the modulus mismatch.
+UV adhesive works where one material is transparent and the bond area is accessible to light, common in electronics and sensor assemblies.

-Flexible UV adhesive or flexible epoxy both work here, but the key factor is whether CTE mismatch accommodation is needed.
-Rubber’s high thermal expansion requires a flexible adhesive; a rigid adhesive will fail at the glass interface when the rubber expands.
+• Glass to rubber: Flexible UV adhesive or flexible epoxy both work, but the key factor is CTE mismatch accommodation — rubber’s high thermal expansion requires a flexible adhesive, since a rigid one will fail at the glass interface as the rubber expands.

-This is a demanding combination due to high CTE mismatch and the brittle nature of ceramics.
-Flexible epoxy or toughened epoxy is typically preferred.
-UV adhesive can be used where geometry allows, particularly with ceramic-to-metal sensor or optical assemblies.
+• Ceramic to metal: A demanding combination due to high CTE mismatch and brittle ceramics.
+Flexible or toughened epoxy is typically preferred; UV adhesive works where geometry allows, particularly in ceramic-to-metal sensor or optical assemblies.

-Structural epoxy is the standard for composite-to-metal joints in aerospace and marine applications.
-The bond must handle both peel and shear forces, and epoxy formulations designed for composite bonding perform reliably here.
+• Composite to metal: Structural epoxy is the standard for composite-to-metal joints in aerospace and marine applications, where the bond must handle both peel and shear forces.

 Choosing Based on Your Assembly